 Feasibility/Preliminary: Phase Once we understand the scope of the project, the size, and the related factors, we begin measuring and designing.
 Several schemes are explored and presented to the Owner or User.
 We’ll meet several times to discuss the merits and limitations, costs, schedule and approval sequence of each.
 We work from most general, i.e. where should the building be, to more specific, i.e. which way the door should swing.

 Design Development: Phase Together, we meet to refine the design and select the materials and systems to build the project.
 We frequently meet with building and municipal officials to review the project and get preliminary feedback.
 We’ll develop 3-d images ad animations to make it very clear what the project will look like before it is built.
-Check out this before and after of a house in Rye, NY
+We don’t like surprises of this nature either!

 Construction Documents Phase: At this point many of our major questions have been answered, and our office will develop the drawings into more technical drawings used for obtaining municipal approvals and further embellish them to be suitable for construction purposes with dimensions, details, lists of materials and occasionally integrate with drawings from other consultants when necessary.

 Approvals/Bidding and Negotiation Phase: We’ll get your permits in order then contact qualified builders to verify their interest and availability to do the work and send them related drawings and documentation so they have a clear understanding of the proposed work.
 Occasionally, we’ll meet on site with the bidders and walk them through the project and clarify any questions they might have.
 When the bids come back, we analyze them and verify that the costs are “apples to apples” and not laden with substitutions or caveats.
 We are advocates on your behalf and will negotiate with the Contractors to obtain the best price, schedule, and delivery for the project.
 We help prepare a written contract between the Owner and Contractor to protect each party from misunderstandings.